ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ### Status Parameters

-For each of the status parameters listed below, the Group Manager refers to the following pre-configured default value, if none is specified by the Administrator.
+For each of the status parameters listed below, the Group Manager assumes the following pre-configured default value, if none is specified by the Administrator.

 * For 'active', the Group Manager SHOULD use the CBOR simple value `false` (0xf4).